-This section covers basic network configuration set up and testing.
+This section covers basic network configuration set-up and testing.
 Also covered are basic concepts and operations, including the difference between LAN and WAN networks and how IP Addressing is used.

-In a networked environment, such as a company, typically there are many computers connected together using a router or a switch (for more information router or switch in the definitions section).
+In a networked environment, such as a company, typically there are many computers connected together using a router or a switch.
 In larger companies, there may be several different routers distributed in buildings and plant locations.
-A router allows any LAN-side computer to communicate with computers and devices outside the LAN (local area network).
-Routers send data packets from one place to another place on a network.
-Routers use network addresses to route packets to the correct destination.
+A router allows any LAN-side computer to communicate with other computers and devices outside the LAN (local area network).
+Routers send data packets from one place to another place on a network. routers use network addresses to route packets to the correct destination.
 For example, in a TCP/IP network, the IP (internet protocol) address of the network interface is used to direct router destinations.

-Because routers help computers inside the LAN "talk" with computers outside the LAN, the security of a company's LAN may be compromised by gaps of open ports in the router.
+Because routers help computers inside the LAN "talk" with computers outside of the LAN, the security of a company's LAN may be compromised by gaps of open ports in the router.
 Security measures may have been instituted to compensate for these vulnerabilities.
-Consult your network administrator to learn more about the security measures taken to protect your network.
+Consult you network administrator to learn about the security measures taken to protect your network.
 VPN, or virtual private network, is one such security measure to protect the intelligence of the LAN.
-A computer outside the LAN must have an address of key known by the VPN to allow access to the LAN.
-Many companies use a VPN to connect two different LANs, thus allowing the transfer of data between the two networks.
+A computer outside the LAN must have an address or key known by the VPN to allow access to the LAN.
+Many companies use a VPN to connect two different LANs, thus allowing the transfer of data between two networks.